shamba-network/shamba-documentation/insights_tool.rst

 Insights Tool
 =============

-This tool is intended to help a user explore the datasets provided by our oracle for any specified area of interest.
+The Insights_ Tool_ is intended to help a user explore the datasets provided by our oracle for any specified area of interest.
 Use it to get insights into the right datasets, metrics and thresholds to use in your smart contract for any given area.

 Introduction